 The already completed design phase was financed entirely by the Dutch government.
-In November 2015, renovations began at the airport, aimed toward doubling its capacity from the present 600,000 passengers to 1.2 million annually.
+In November 2015, renovations began at the airport, aimed at doubling its capacity from the present 600,000 passengers to 1.2 million annually.

 The renovation work is being done by BAM International, at a price of US$39.7 million.
 Renovations are expected to last until May 2017.
-BAM International may be a subsidiary of the Royal BAM Group within the Netherlands.
+BAM International may be a subsidiary of the Royal BAM Group in the Netherlands.

 |Air Tanzania||Dar es Salaam, Entebbe, Zanzibar|

 |Precision Air||Dar es Salaam, Entebbe, Mwanza, Nairobi–Jomo Kenyatta, Zanzibar|

 |Regional Air Services||Arusha, Lake Manyara|

 1: Condor’s outbound flights from Kilimanjaro to Frankfurt make a stop in Mombasa.
 However, the airline doesn’t have the traffic right to move passengers solely between Kilimanjaro and Mombasa.

 2: KLM’s outbound flights from Kilimanjaro to Amsterdam make a stop in Dar es Salaam.
 However, the airline doesn’t have the traffic right to move passengers solely between Kilimanjaro and Dar es Salaam.